sanjuthomas/aws-solution-architect-guide/iam/IAM - Identity and Access Management.md

 Standard account joins the organization, after that its called member account.

 You pick a regular/standard account, login using root account, and create an organization.
 There after, that account is called master account.
-Then you could invite other account join the organization.
+Then you could invite other account to join the organization.
 The root user of the other account can accept/decline your invite.

-AWS Organization helps with consolidate billing, and better user permission management.
+AWS Organization helps you with consolidated billing, and better user permission management.
 User would be allowed to switch from one account to another using switch account feature.
 (Role Switching User Interface)

 Organization would have one master account and zero or many member account(s), and zero of many organization unit(s)